WokLibCodeClub/LetterA/Step2-move_letter/README.md

 One suggestion is to try this - put the two statements for x and y before the statements for WIDTH and HEIGHT, run the code using pgzrun, and see what the error is.
 Then, in the future, if you ever see the same error you will have a good idea what the problem is, and how to fix it.

-After creating the new variables x and y we need to change the the draw function so that the coordinates in brackets after center= will use the variable x for the x coordinate , and the variable y for the y coordinate.
+After creating the new variables x and y we need to change the the draw function so that the coordinates in brackets after ```center=``` will use the variable x for the x coordinate , and the variable y for the y coordinate.

 Make these changes and check if the letter displays properly.

 Moving the letter
 -----------------

-We've already said that Pygame Zero looks for a function called draw in the code, but at the same time it also looks for a function called update.
-If it finds one it executes update first, then draw, and keeps repeating this sequence update, draw, update, draw 60 times a second.
+We've already said that Pygame Zero looks for a function called ```draw()``` in the code, but at the same time it also looks for a function called ```update()```.
+If it finds one it executes ```update()``` first, then draw, and keeps repeating this sequence update, draw, update, draw 60 times a second.

 This means that if we make changes to the x and y coordinates in the update function, Pygame Zero will immediately afterwards draw the letter with the new coordinates.
 This is how to make the letter move around the screen.